easyw/spin360/readme.txt

-4. Use `jpg` image files to display your model as a dynamic sequence; Name your images as following: `0001.jpg, 0002.jpg, ..., 200.jpg` upload your project image files in a "/wp-content/uploads/" subfolder (i.e "/wp-content/uploads/spin360show/spin360demo/") via a standard FTP access
+4. Use `jpg` image files to display your model as a dynamic sequence; Name your images as following: `0001.jpg, 0002.jpg, ..., 200.jpg` for 3D models the image sequence can be generated using Blender upload your project image files in a "/wp-content/uploads/" subfolder (i.e "/wp-content/uploads/spin360show/spin360demo/") via a standard FTP access